Ashish-Ashutosh/character-splitter/README.md

-POC for conditional execution and flexible lists.
+- takes input from user and splits the characters into individual boxes (using flexible lists)